-The largest 4-H center in the world (yes, the world!) is located near Eatonton.

-Join 1,000 other 4-H campers as you swim, canoe, play games, and hike and experience a week full of adventures!
-The fun at camp continues when you make friends, make crafts, and make memories while learning the ecology and wildlife of the 110-acre Rock Eagle lake.
+The largest 4-H Center in the world (yes, the world!) is located near Eatonton.
+Join almost 1,000 other 4-H campers as you swim, canoe, sail, play games or enjoy the legend of the great Rock Eagle - a 2,000-plus year-old white, quartz rock mound in the shape of an eagle - and how it came to be.
+You'll study the life of Native Americans, make crafts, and learn about the ecology and wildlife around the 110-acre Rock Eagle lake.